What Local Offices Can I Run for?

 • Local election schedules can vary compared to state or federal elections.

-• Voters aren’t as engaged in local politics as they are in state or federal elections.
+• Voters aren’t as engaged in local politics than state or federal elections.

 This guide is meant to help overcome those challenges and demystify some of the ins and outs of local government.
 We’ll walk through how to find what local offices to run for, who already holds the offices, and how to find election schedules for local elections.